 Jon Gisby, Managing Director, WildBrain Spark, has spent twenty years leading, building and advising major companies that create and distribute premium digital content.
 He was one of the many architects of the BBC’s strategy for online and on-demand services.
 As Managing Director of Freeserve, he built and monetized one of the UK’s largest online audiences via a portfolio of hundreds of partnerships in media, technology and ecommerce.
 He became Managing Director of Yahoo!
 UK and later ran their media and communications products across Europe.
 As a Director at Channel 4, he transformed the broadcaster’s digital services and culture by building 4oD into the UK’s leading VOD business.
 He has subsequently helped launch several OTT video ventures including Rightster in the UK and Magine TV in Sweden and Germany.
 He was Head of Europe at Vevo, the joint venture between Sony Music and Universal Music Group which delivers 25 billion video views a month via OTT services and major partnerships.
 He also chairs the British Screen Advisory Council (BSAC), the UK’s leading forum for senior commercial and policy executives in TV, Film, Games and Digital Media, whose members include the major broadcasters, studios, platforms and producers.
 He started his career in strategy consulting having graduated from Oxford, Johns Hopkins and Harvard Business School.

-Anne Loi, Chief Commercial Officer, works closely with senior management and the Company’s talented content teams to help drive WildBrain’s leading slate of kids’ and family shows.
-She oversees content production and financing, key external partnerships, and business analytics.
+Anne Loi, EVP M&A and Chief Commercial Officer, works closely with senior management and the Company’s talented content teams to help drive WildBrain’s leading slate of kids’ and family shows.
+She oversees content and IP investment, key external partnerships, and business analytics in addition to her responsibilities in mergers and acquisition activities.
 Ms. Loi has been a core member of WildBrain’s leadership team since the Company’s founding in 2006, coming over with DECODE Entertainment when it merged with Halifax Film to form WildBrain’s predecessor, DHX Media.
 Prior to joining WildBrain, Ms. Loi was Vice President of Financial Strategy at Extend Media and before that, she held various management positions at IMG Group (now Lavalife), Proctor & Gamble and Deloitte.
 Ms. Loi holds a Bachelor of Arts degree from Western University and an MBA from the Rotman School of Management.

 Amir Nasrabadi, Executive Vice President and General Manager – Vancouver Studio, has over 20 years’ experience in production, operations, finance and strategy in the animation and visual effects industry, having held senior roles with some of the world’s top production companies and studios.
 At WildBrain’s Vancouver animation studio, Mr. Nasrabadi oversees all animation production, leading the Vancouver animation team in working closely with WildBrain’s creative, content and brands teams.
 Prior to WildBrain, Mr. Nasrabadi was EVP of Finance and Operations for Illumination, producers of such global hits as Despicable Me, Minions, The Grinch and Sing.
 At Illumination, Mr. Nasrabadi led all aspects of operations, IT, finance, planning, competitive and industry analysis, and business development.
 Prior to Illumination, Mr. Nasrabadi was SVP of Production at Paramount Animation, and before Paramount, Mr. Nasrabadi worked for 15 years with The Walt Disney Studios, where he was VP Finance and Operations for DisneyToon Studios, and then in 2009, launched and ran Pixar Canada in Vancouver.
 As VP and General Manager of Pixar Canada, Mr. Nasrabadi oversaw all production and represented the Pixar brand to the creative community, local and provincial government and industry leaders.
 Mr. Nasrabadi started his career with Deloitte & Touche in 1993 as a CPA.
 He holds a BA in Business Economics from the University of California at Santa Barbara.